samid737/phaser3-plugin-pathbuilder/README.md

 ## Dev notes

 Run `npm install` and then `npm run build` to build the plugin.
-Use 'npm run dev' to run webpack-dev-server on port 8000.
+Use `npm run dev` to run webpack-dev-server on port 8000.

 There is an existing ES5 branch, but it is no longer maintained since v.1.6.1: